Stand up straight and realize who you are, that you tower over your circumstances.”

 – Maya Angelou

 The typical way we are told to fix our posture is to stand up straight, lift your head, and throw your shoulders back.
-To maintain this position is very fatiguing.
+To maintain this position as the only way to gain true correct posture is very fatiguing and not evidence based.

 Another common way we are told to improve posture is by strengthening our back muscles and stretching our anterior chest and shoulder muscles.
 Strength is a powerful tool to create postural changes.
 I would argue though that general strengthening is just as valid as targeting strength for specific postural muscles.
 So challenge yourself to be strong in many areas.

 When it comes to changing your posture, move often and in a variety of ways.
 Incorporating breathing practices is another way to create postural change as it has an affect on stress, strength, and mobility.

 Below is a video on ways to incorporate breathwork with postural mobility exercises.

 The diaphragm is a flat muscle that sits as a dome shape and lies in between our thoracic cavity and our abdominal cavity.
 When we inhale it lowers to make room for the oxygen entering our lungs.
 The lung expansion means our lower rib cage expands laterally, anteriorly, and posteriorly.
 When we exhale the rib cage narrows and the diaphragm returns to its resting position.

 Diaphragmatic breathing is generally described as the opposite of shallow breathing.
 Shallow breathing refers to less expansion and more of a shallow vertical rise on the upper rib cage.

 Movement in a variety of different directions and positions can change the feeling of postural stiffness.
 Diaphragmatic breathing is another form of movement but from the inside out, thus creating change on how the body feels and moves.